sylphenix/sff/README.md

 2. Change to the root directory of the project.

-3. Build and install sff.
+3. Build and install sff:
    ```
    sudo make install
    ```